“It’s a good thing that I’m a rich ****in’ man.” — Bobby Axelrod

 “We’ve also just bought a very nice house in the [English] countryside as a second home, so those are my extravagances for now.
 Am I one of these guys who obsessively collects antique typewriters that cost me $10,000 each to buy?

 “I do have a very expensive ping pong paddle, but that didn’t cost me $10,000.
 That’s not me.”

-In an interview with Damian, Mindfood asks about what he spends his money on and how important money is for him.
+In an interview with Damian a few years ago, Mindfood asks him what he spends his money on and how important money is for him.

 “That’s a good question.
 I spend money on my children’s school fees and I have just renovated my house and anyone who has done this knows it’s cost twice as much as I thought it was going to cost. (laughs) I don’t own a second home and I don’t have a yacht, nor do I have a share of a private jet.